Seeking The Image

 The fresh snow provided the perfect canvas for the dune grass shadows, as they drift throughout the frame.

-While hiking along the beach, I was looking for something abstract, something that causes the viewer to pause.
+I wasn’t looking for just anything to photograph that morning.
+I was searching for something abstract, something that causes the viewer to pause.
 I found it be incorporating the dune grass from an overhead vantage point.

 This view allows the dune grass to diagonally intersect the frame, allowing the shadows to fill the vacant space.